Block Transfer Scheme (BTS)

 - The ships that may enrol in the scheme only applies to existing tonnage in the Singapore Registry of Ships as well as new tonnage to be registered.

-- For more details on the Annual Administrative Fee scheme as well as list of applicable services under the scheme, please refer to Shipping Circular No. 28 of 2016.
+- For more details on the Annual Administrative Fee scheme as well as list of applicable services under the scheme, please refer to Shipping Circular No.11 of 2017.
 If you are interested to enrol into the scheme, you are to make an application to the SRS by completing the application form.
 Upon successful application, the flat fee will be deducted from the owner or ship manager or ship agent’s account.

 - MPA also administers other schemes to the maritime and related companies to grow and develop their business in Singapore.

 - About SRS

 - Types of Registration